5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Kexts/YogaSMC/README.md

 # About

-macOS Tahoe compatible Fork of YogaSMC based on Fork from jozews312:
+macOS Tahoe compatible build of YogaSMC based on the fork from jozews312:

 [https://github.com/jozews321/YogaSMC](https://github.com/jozews321/YogaSMC)